Styri/Recipe-Manager/README.md

 ### Generating a Recipe Report

-1. Click the "Generate Recipe Report" button to see the total number of recipes and favorites.
+1. Click the "Generate Recipe Report" button to see the total number of recipes and favorites/non-favorites.

 ## Contributing